qiuwenbaike/Write/README.md

 ## License

-Created by Petr Kajzar, 1st Faculty of Medicine, Charles University, 2019–2021.
+Created at 1st Faculty of Medicine, Charles University, 2019–2021.

 This skin is: